bootstrapworld/curriculum/lessons/data-collection/langs/en-us/slides.md

 @image{images/format.png}

 - **Question Format** - When you have a fixed number of categories, a dropdown can ensure that everyone selects one - and only one! - category.
-Questions A and C might be a good candidates for dropdowns.
+Questions B and C might be good candidates for dropdowns.
 Question C is especially bad, because it allows respondents to select multiple grades!

 ---
 {layout="LaunchC"}